 In our state, residents aged 18 and older are allowed to carry qualifying firearms.
 Colorado is an open-carry state, meaning eligible residents may carry a firearm without a license, permit, or registration in most cities.
 One noteworthy exception is Denver, which prohibits open carry following a change in legislation in 2004.

-- You have been convicted of or are under indictment for a felony
+- You have been convicted of or are under indictment for:

-- You are subject to a protective order that forbids the possession of weapons
+- The state holds a protective order against you that forbids the possession of weapons

 - You received a dishonorable discharge from the military

 - You are in the country illegally or in the U.S. under a non-immigrant visa

 - Minors under the age of 18, if the firearm carried is a handgun

 - Any person who is subject to a Colorado protective order that prevents possession of firearms

 - Residents of other states that do not have gun-reciprocity with Colorado, meaning they are not a resident of a state that recognizes the Colorado gun permits of Colorado residents